hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

    .. figure:: access_using_mobaxterm/mobaxterm_session_settings_ssh.png
       :alt: ssh settings window

 #.
-In the 'Remote host' field introduce the cluster remote address of
-   your :ref:`VSC cluster <hardware>`, which should be written in the form ``my-vsc-cluster.example.com``.
-   Tick the 'Specify username' box and introduce your VSC account username.
-   Click the 'Advanced SSH settings' tab for additional configurations.

 The next few steps depends on the choice of VSC site you are trying to connect to.

    .. _step-advanced-ssh-settings:

    .. tab-set::
+      :sync-group: vsc-sites

       .. tab-item:: KU Leuven
+         :sync: kuluh

+         In the 'Remote host' field introduce the cluster remote address:
+         ``login.hpc.kuleuven.be``.

+         Tick the 'Specify username' box and introduce your VSC account username.

+         Click the 'Advanced SSH settings' tab for additional configurations:

+         * Check that the 'SSH-browser type' is set to 'SFTP protocol'
-         Make sure that the 'Use private key' option is disabled.
+         * Make sure that the 'Use private key' option is disabled
-         You may additionally opt for enabling the 'X11-Forwarding' and the 'Compression' options.
+         * You may additionally opt for enabling the 'X11-Forwarding' and the 'Compression' options.

          .. figure:: access_using_mobaxterm/mobaxterm_adv_kul.png
             :alt: advanced SSH options for KU Leuven clusters